Chickenpox: Children

-If aciclovir by mouth is started within 24 hours of rash onset, it decreases symptoms by one day but has no effect on complication rates.
-Use of aciclovir therefore is not currently recommended for individuals with normal immune function.
-Children younger than 12 years old and older than one month are not meant to receive antiviral drugs unless they have another medical condition which puts them at risk of developing complications.
+If aciclovir by mouth is started within 24 hours of rash onset, it decreases symptoms by one day but does not affect complication rates.
+Use of aciclovir, therefore, is not currently recommended for individuals with normal immune function.
+Children younger than 12 years old and older than one month are not meant to receive antiviral drugs unless they have another medical condition that puts them at risk of developing complications.

 Treatment of chickenpox in children is aimed at symptoms while the immune system deals with the virus.
 With children younger than 12 years, cutting fingernails and keeping them clean is an important part of treatment as they are more likely to scratch their blisters more deeply than adults.

 Aspirin is highly contraindicated in children younger than 16 years, as it has been related to Reye syndrome.

 Adults

 Infection in otherwise healthy adults tends to be more severe.
 Treatment with antiviral drugs (e.g. aciclovir or valaciclovir) is generally advised, as long as it is started within 24–48 hours from rash onset.
-Remedies to ease the symptoms of chickenpox in adults are basically the same as those used for children.
+Remedies to ease the symptoms of chickenpox in adults are generally the same as those used for children.
 Adults are more often prescribed antiviral medication, as it is effective in reducing the severity of the condition and the likelihood of developing complications.
-Adults are advised to increase water intake to reduce dehydration and to relieve headaches.
-Painkillers such as paracetamol (acetaminophen) are recommended, as they are effective in relieving itching and other symptoms such as fever or pains.
-Antihistamines relieve itching and may be used in cases where the itching prevents sleep, because they also act as a sedative.
+Adults are advised to increase water intake to reduce dehydration and relieve headaches.
+Painkillers such as paracetamol (acetaminophen) are recommended, as they are effective in relieving itching and other symptoms such as fever or pain.
+Antihistamines relieve itching and may be used in cases where the itching prevents sleep because they also act as a sedative.
 As with children, antiviral medication is considered more useful for those adults who are more prone to develop complications.
 These include pregnant women or people who have a weakened immune system.